Vice Chancellor and President’s Scholarships

 Students who meet the eligibility criteria will be identified by the University and invited to apply in June.

 Applications will be assessed by a sub-committee of the University’s Research Degrees Committee (RDC).
-The sub-committee includes the Dean: Graduate Studies, Associate Deans of Research (or equivalent) from each Academic Unit and the Manager: Scholarships and Candidature, Student and Academic Services (or delegate).
+The sub-committee includes the Dean of Graduate Studies and Deans of Research (or delegates) from each Academic Unit and the Manager: Scholarships and Candidature, Student and Academic Services (or delegate).

 Students will be notified of the outcome of their application towards the end of August.